 Navigating Fantasy and the Political Paradox of Tibet

-According to China’s Sixth Nationwide Population Census in 2010, Tibetans account for 0.45 percent of the overall population.
+According to China’s Sixth Nationwide Population Census in 2010, Tibetans account for 0.45 percent of overall population.
 While education about ethnic minorities has been mandatory in China, the vast majority of Chinese netizens who are ethnically Han have relatively little knowledge of Tibet and its ethnic culture.

-Towards New Possibility for Sino-Tibetan Cultural Exchange”
+Towards New Possibility for Sino-Tibetan Cultural Exchange

 The “Ding Zhen effect” is at the intersection of debate about internet idol-making, China’s capital-driven influencer market and contemporary Tibetan culture.

-“There is no doubt that any adoration of the ‘alien’ culture or exotic symbols is a projection of your one’s own desire,” says Zhang Fan, associate professor specializing in the Sino-Tibetan relationship and historical anthropology at Beijing University.
+“There is no doubt that any adoration of the ‘alien’ culture or exotic symbols is a projection of one’s own desire,” says Zhang Fan, associate professor specializing in Sino-Tibetan relationship and historical anthropology at Beijing University.
 “But I would not be so pessimistic like Edward Said.
 When people encounter cultures or ethnicities that are different from their own … imagination is inevitable.
 Such imagination could be genuine, or particularly harmful.
-We can’t pretend we are not imagining — the work that needs to be done is to admit that in our curiosity and imagination [of cultures foreign to us], there is a certain degree of distortion.
+We can’t pretend we are not imagining — the work that needs to be done is to admit that in our curiosity and imagination [of other cultures foreign to us], there is a certain degree of distortion.
 And we need to reduce that distortion as much as possible.”